scalastic/scalastic.github.io/_posts/en/2023-12-29-mixtral-ollama-llamaindex-llm.markdown

 llm = Ollama(model="mixtral")

 prompt = (
-"Create a basic Java class to start a Spring Boot 3.2 application. " "The class should include the necessary annotations to define an entry point " "for the Spring Boot application and should have a main method. " "Also add a comment to briefly explain each annotation used."
+  "Create a REST controller class in Java for a Spring Boot 3.2 application. " "This class should handle GET and POST requests, and include security and " "configuration annotations."
 )

 response = llm.complete(prompt)